What happens in a Crown Court? Task

 The jury will listen to the cases for both the prosecution and defence.
 They will weigh up the evidence presented, and then make a decision following guidance from the judge.

-The jury are first told that they must reach a decision that all 12 people agree with.
+The jury is first told that they must reach a decision that all 12 people agree with.
 Their decision will be that they find you guilty, or not guilty.

 If they cannot reach this decision, the judge might tell them that a majority verdict will do.
 This means that 10 of the 12 members of the jury must agree.